-In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, the campus behavior coordinator shall take into consideration:
+In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, the CBC shall take into consideration:

-- Self-defense (see glossary), - Intent or lack of intent at the time the student engaged in the conduct, - The student's disciplinary history, - A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - A student's status as homeless.
+- 55. Self-defense (see glossary), - 56.
+Intent or lack of intent at the time the student engaged in the conduct, - 57.
+The student's disciplinary history, - 58.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 59.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 60.
+A student's status as homeless.